elementary/icons/README.md

  </div>

 # elementary Icons
-An original set of vector icons designed specifically for [elementary OS](http://elementary.io) and its desktop environment, Pantheon.
+An original set of vector icons designed specifically for [elementary OS](http://elementary.io) and its desktop environment: Pantheon.

 All icons abide by the elementary [Design Guidelines](http://elementary.io/docs/human-interface-guidelines#iconography).